TimeDelta/auto-psych-nosology/README.md

 A clear gap remains.
 Despite converging evidence that categorical systems are insufficient, there is currently no unified diagnostic standard that integrates biomarkers, dimensional constructs, and computational frameworks.
 Existing studies tend to focus on isolated modalities or conceptual frameworks, underscoring the need for integrative approaches that are biologically valid, clinically useful, and transdiagnostic in scope.
 This highlights the need for continued research into models that combine these strands into a biologically valid, parsimonious, and widely applicable classification system.

+## Research Question
+Can a proof-of-concept dimensional psychiatric nosology be developed in an automated way by mining the scientific literature into a multiplex knowledge graph and partitioning it using information-theoretic methods, and how does its structure compare with HiTOP and RDoC in terms of parsimony, stability, and alignment?

+## Hypothesis
+It can be developed in this way and the resulting nosology will roughly have parsimony (as measured by minimum description length) within 95% or better of, stability (as measured by bootstrapped variation of information and bootstrapped adjusted rand index) >= 85% of and alignment (as measured by normalized mutual information and adjusted rand index) >= 75% of HiTOP and RDoC.
+The parsimony will be so close to or better than HiTOP and RDoC due to the use of information-theoretic algorithms in the partitioning to optimize for compression.
+The stability will be high due to the large volume of papers expected to be parsed.
+The alignment will be reasonably high but not exact due to the vastly different methods in producing the final output (RDoC is mechanistically focused while HiTOP is focused on symptoms and this novel method will be automated).

 ## Methods
 By mining the scientific literature into a multiplex graph and partitioning it with information-theoretic methods, this project draws inspiration from generative modeling’s emphasis on latent structure while also addressing the critiques of purely data-driven ML.
 Unlike many ML approaches that risk reproducing existing DSM or RDoC categories (by training directly on them), this method removes those labels during graph construction.
 Any observed alignment that later emerges with HiTOP or RDoC therefore reflects genuine structural similarity rather than trivial lexical overlap, ensuring a more independent test of whether automated nosology converges with established frameworks.